shxdow/shxdow.github.io/_posts/2021-08-11-ephemeral.md

 held links only to be met with a 404 error, assuming the web server is running at all.

-What would we gain if the internet was less unreliable ?
+What would we gain if the internet was more reliable ?

 - easier to cancel people ?
 - accountability